electric-sql/electric/components/electric/lib/electric/ddlx/readme.md

 This can be accessed through `Electric.DDLX.ddlx_to_commands()`.

-These is also an extra utility function `Electric.DDLX.is_ddlx()` to help check if a SQL statement is actuallt a DDLX statement.
+These is also an extra utility function `Electric.DDLX.is_ddlx()` to help check if a SQL statement is actually a DDLX statement.

 ## Functions internals

 ### electric.enable
-currently does nothing - is the new 'electrify'
+Calls the electric.electrify() procedure on the target table.

 ### electric.disable
 currently does nothing - is the new 'unelectrify'

 ### electric.assign
-Adds and entry to the `electric.assignments` and creates a set of resources used by the assignment:
+Adds a new entry to the `electric.assignments` and creates a set of resources used by the assignment:

 - 1 x join table
 - 2 x functions
 - 3 x triggers

-When a table referenced by the assignment is created or modified the triggers run a function that updates both the join table and writes the role into the `electric.roles` table.
+When a table referenced by the assignment is created or modified the triggers run a function that both updates the join table and writes the role into the `electric.roles` table.

-The row in the the join table has foreign keys to:
+The row in the join table has foreign keys to:

 - The user.
 - The row that triggered the role to be assigned.